Bubble Gum: How Dubble Bubble was Invented

 Launching the Bubble Gum Product

 Right after Christmas in 1928, the product was ready to go.
 Employees were excited to see if bubble gum had appeal.

 Bubble Gum Weathers the Depression

-inserting a funny paper within the gum wrapping.
+In 1930 the Fleer Company changed the gum-wrapping process, inserting a funny paper within the gum wrapping.
 Dub and Bub, the Dubble Bubble twins, were the first stars of the Fleer Funnies.
 In addition to Dub and Bub, customers also received Fleer Fortunes and Dubble Bubble facts on the tiny piece of waxy paper.

 At some point during the 1930s, Fleer dropped Dub and Bub and replaced them with stick people comics.
-In about 1950, Pud and his neighborhood gang replaced the stick characters.
+In about 1950, a character named Pud and his neighborhood gang replaced the stick characters.
 By the 1960s Fleer was still relying on Pud but in an attempt to modernize, the cartoonists slimmed him down.